weaveworks-guides/weave-net-legacy/weave-and-docker-platform/2-machine-weaveproxy-swarm.md

 ###About Part 2 of This Guide

 Part 1 of this guide described how to provision the cluster on the command line manually.
-If you prefer to jump ahead and see Weave in action, then refer to [Putting It All Together](#putting-it-all-together) below, where several helpful shell scripts are provided to automate this process.
+If you prefer to jump ahead and see Weave Net in action, then refer to [Putting It All Together](#putting-it-all-together) below, where several helpful shell scripts are provided to automate this process.

 To demonstrate Weave Net in a cluster environment, and still be able to run comfortably on a laptop,  this example limits the number of VMs to three.
-In a production setting however, you can have any number of hosts in a  Docker Swarm and connect them together using Weave Net.
+In a production setting however, you can have any number of hosts in a  Docker Swarm and connect them all together using Weave Net.

 Throughout this guide the VMs are referred to as: